hargroa2/AlgorithmStudy/JavaScriptCardio/session2/breakdown.md

 # JavaScript Cardio Session 2

-With each challenge, there are stars (\*\*\*) next to the section separators that indicate what the creator would do as the best option.

 ## Methods Glossary

 - **match()** - Retrieves the result of matching a string against a regular expression